Marian H. Rose

 Marian Henrietta Heineman Rose (October 11, 1920 – August 20, 2025) was an American physicist and environmental activist.
 She was a research scientist at the Courant Institute of Mathematical Sciences at New York University from 1953 to 1973, and active in protecting the Croton Watershed in New York.

 Early life and education

 Rose was born in Brussels, the daughter of American father and a German mother, Dannie Heineman and Hettie Meyer Heineman.
 Her father, an electrical engineer who was born in North Carolina and raised in Germany, headed SOFINA, a power company in Belgium.
 His cousin Marion Wadsworth Cannon was a poet and civil rights activist based in North Carolina.

 She moved to the United States with her family in 1940, fleeing the Nazi occupations in Belgium and France.
 She graduated from Barnard College in 1942, and earned a master's degree in physics from Columbia University in 1944.
 She was the only woman doctoral student in physics at Harvard University when she completed her Ph.D. there in 1947.
-Her dissertation was titled "Kinetic Theory of Resistance iin Rarefied Gases."
+Her dissertation was titled "Kinetic Theory of Resistance in Rarefied Gases."